mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

   Whereas in full mode, rows are uncollapsed and all the panels are included in the report

-Although these options can only be changed by users with `Admin` role for whole instance of Grafana, it is possible to override the global defaults for a particular report by using query parameters.
+Although these parameters can only be changed by users with `Admin` role for whole instance of Grafana, it is possible to override the global defaults for a particular report by using query parameters.
 It is enough to add query parameters to dashboard report URL to set these values.